National Lottery (Ireland): Game shows

 The National Lottery has funded the prize money for televised game shows.
 Players who got three "lucky stars" on associated scratchcards could submit them for televised drawings, with the winners appearing as contestants on the game show.
 The National Lottery's flagship game show Winning Streak featured on RTÉ One on Saturday nights between 1990 and 2020.
-Production of Winning Streak was suspended in March 2020 due to the COVID-19 pandemic, and no date has been given for the programme's resumption.
+The programme suspended production in March 2020 due to the COVID-19 pandemic, and no date has been given for its resumption.
 Other televised game shows associated with the National Lottery have included Fame & Fortune, The Trump Card, The Big Money Game, and The Million Euro Challenge.

 References in other media

 In the 1990s, RTÉ produced a sitcom called Upwardly Mobile about a working-class family who won the Lotto and moved to an upper-middle-class area.
 It ran for three seasons between 1995 and 1997.

 Waking Ned (known as Waking Ned Devine in North America) is a comedy film set in a tiny rural village, based on a fictitious winner of the Lotto.

 Beat the Lotto is a 2025 documentary about the Klincewicz/Scruffy Murphys syndicate's 1992 brute-force Lotto win.

+An episode of the first series of RTÉ comedy Bridget & Eamon, features a syndicate playing and winning a jackpot in the National Lottery.